Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PSnl87wl_Os.md

 # [July 6th, 2021 Livestream](../2021-07-06.md)
 ## Q&A: When's the mug coming?
 https://www.youtube.com/watch?v=PSnl87wl_Os
-This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Mug?](./yt-c6X2qE0ou1M.md) [https://www.youtube.com/watch?v=c6X2qE0ou1M](https://www.youtube.com/watch?v=c6X2qE0ou1M)
+This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: What is with the Mug?](./yt-X6tO45Qd-GI.md) [https://www.youtube.com/watch?v=X6tO45Qd-GI](https://www.youtube.com/watch?v=X6tO45Qd-GI)

 ### Topics